-Instructors, TAs, and departmental support staff are welcome to contact the Instructional Media Lab with questions about Moodle at (413) 545-2823 or firstname.lastname@example.org.
+Instructors, TAs, and departmental support staff are welcome to contact the Instructional Media Lab with questions about Moodle at email@example.com.

 Hide/Show items from students.

-To hide a section, block, activity or resource from your students, click Turn editing on and click the Edit link or icon () for the item you wish to hide, then select Hide.
-To make the item visible visible again, select Show.
+To hide a Section or Activity click Turn editing on (green pencil icon, top-center) and select the Edit or icon () for the Section or Activity you wish to hide.
+In the drop-down menu, select Hide section so that students cannot see it.
+To make the item visible again, select Show section.